Sync Client

 Google Sign-In

-The ObjectBox sync server supports authenticating users using their Google account.
-This assumes Google Sign-In is integrated into the app and it has obtained the user's ID token.
+The ObjectBox Sync server supports authenticating users using their Google account.
+This assumes Google Sign-In is integrated into your app and it has obtained the user's ID token.

 Never use this option in an app shipped to customers.
 It is inherently insecure and allows anyone to connect to the sync server.